Vaishnavi-N24/Data-Analyst-Assignments/SQL/Assignment Part 3/README.md

     call order_status(2005, 4);

-## 2. Write a stored procedure to insert a record into the cancellations table for all cancelled orders.

--- STEPS:

--- a.
-Create a table called cancellations with the following fields

--- id (primary key),
--- customernumber (foreign key - Table customers),
--- ordernumber (foreign key - Table Orders),
--- comments

--- All values except id should be taken from the order table.

--- b.
-Read through the orders table .
-If an order is cancelled, then put an entry in the cancellations table.

-    DELIMITER //
-    CREATE PROCEDURE cancelled_order( )
-      BEGIN
-        DROP TABLE IF EXISTS cancellation ;
-        CREATE TABLE cancellation
-          (
-                 id int primary key auto_increment,
-                 customerNumber int,
-                 orderNumber int,
-                 comments text,
-                 FOREIGN KEY (customerNumber)
-            REFERENCES customers(customerNumber)
-              ON DELETE CASCADE,
-                 FOREIGN KEY (orderNumber)
-            REFERENCES orders(orderNumber)
-              ON DELETE CASCADE
-           );
-           INSERT INTO cancellation ( customerNumber, orderNumber, comments) SELECT   customerNumber, orderNumber, comments
-                      FROM orders
-                        WHERE status = 'Cancelled';
-           SELECT *
-            FROM cancellation;
-        END //
-    DELIMITER ;

-    CALL cancelled_order();

--- ANOTHER APPROACH

-    DROP PROCEDURE IF EXISTS cancelled_order;

-    DELIMITER //
-    CREATE DEFINER=`root`@`localhost` PROCEDURE `cancelled_order`( )
-    BEGIN
-      CREATE TABLE IF NOT EXISTS cancellation
-          (
-                 id int primary key auto_increment,
-                 customerNumber int,
-                 orderNumber int,
-                 comments text,
-                 FOREIGN KEY (customerNumber)
-            REFERENCES customers(customerNumber)
-              ON DELETE CASCADE,
-                 FOREIGN KEY (orderNumber)
-            REFERENCES orders(orderNumber)
-              ON DELETE CASCADE
-           );
-      INSERT INTO cancellation ( customerNumber, orderNumber, comments) SELECT   customerNumber, orderNumber, comments
-                FROM orders
-                  WHERE status = 'Cancelled' AND
-                  NOT EXISTS ( select customerNumber, orderNumber, comments from cancellation );
-      SELECT *
-        FROM cancellation;
-        END //
-    DELIMITER ;

-    CALL cancelled_order();

-## 3. a.
+## 2. a.
 Write function that takes the customernumber as input and returns the purchase_status based on the following criteria . [table:Payments]

 -- if the total purchase amount for the customer is < 25000 status = Silver, amount between 25000 and 50000, status = Gold
 -- if amount > 50000 Platinum